 Tripler Army Medical Center

-Tripler Army Medical Center is easily distinguished from a distance due to its pink exterior, sitting prominently on a ridge that overlooks Honolulu.
+Easily distinguished from a distance due to its pink exterior, Tripler Army Medical Center sits prominently on a ridge that overlooks Honolulu.
 Tripler is the home of the Pacific Regional Medical Command and is the largest medical treatment facility in the Pacific Basin, supporting over 250,000 active duty and retired military personnel, dependents, and veterans.

 Naval Station Pearl Harbor

 Located eight miles west of Honolulu, Naval Station Pearl Harbor is the headquarters of the United States Pacific Fleet.
 It is home to both surface ships as well as submarines.
 Adjacent to the base are the USS Arizona and Battleship Missouri Memorials, which are open to the public.
-The Pacific Aviation Air Museum can be found on neighboring Ford Island.
+The Pacific Aviation Air Museum is on neighboring Ford Island.

-All Navy Family Housing in Hawai’i has been privatized.
+All Navy Housing Hawaii is privatized.
 Although there is an inventory of over 4,500 homes, the wait can be long depending on the neighborhood.
-So don’t hesitate to get on the list if you’re on the fence about base housing!
-While not located on the main naval base, Ford Island, Makalapa, and McGrew Point neighborhoods are all gated, meaning you must show military identification to access them.
+Don’t hesitate to get on the list if you’re on the fence about base housing!
+While not located on the main naval base, Ford Island, Makalapa, and McGrew Point neighborhoods are all gated.

 AIR FORCE INSTALLATION